jcazevedo/moultingyaml/README.md

 ## Installation

-MoultingYAML is available on the Sonatype OSS repository.
-The latest release is `0.1` and is built against Scala 2.11.7.
+MoultingYAML's latest release is `0.1` and is built against Scala 2.11.7.

 To use it in an existing SBT project, add the following dependency to your `build.sbt`: